space-wizards/docs/src/en/server-hosting/setting-up-ss14-admin.md

 ```

 ## Finishing up
-Now try running `SS14.Admin` and you should have a working SS14.Admin instense after you visit it on your browser.
+Now try running `SS14.Admin` and you should have a working SS14.Admin instance after you visit it on your browser.
 If everything is looking right to you then all thats left is to set it to start in the background.
+To actually be able to login (as mentioned two warnings above) you will need to setup SSL on your domain usually with the help of a reverse proxy software.
+If you use caddy this is probably done for you.
+For nginx you can use something like [certbot](https://certbot.eff.org/instructions) to generate one with Let's Encrypt.

 ## Systemd Unit